Box Office Hours: M-F: Noon-7:30pm

 Assisted Listening Devices

-hearingAssisted listening devices are always available at the concessions bar.
+hearingAssisted listening devices are always available at the box office.
 Just ask.

-Access equipment for movies: We provide personal subtitle glasses for hearing-impaired viewers, sound-boosting headphones for hearing-challenged, and personal narration headphones for the blind.
+Access equipment for movies: We provide personal subtitle glasses for hard of hearing viewers, sound-boosting headphones for hearing-challenged, and personal narration headphones for the blind.
 These are easy to use, if the film you’re watching has these services embedded (not all do.)
 Just ask at the Box Office.
 It takes but a moment to get you set up!

 The Myrna Loy also provides on-screen captions at every Friday Matinee.